10 Musicians You Probably Didn’t Know Are Hearing Impaired

-So without further ado, here’s a list of 10 musicians you probably didn’t know are hearing impaired:
+Here's a list of 10 musicians you probably didn’t know were hearing impaired.

 Beethoven, one of the most well-known composers of all time, started to lose his hearing at age 26.
 He used hearing aids, including an ear horn, to manage his hearing loss.
 He almost completely lost his hearing a few years later.
 When the premiere of his Ninth Symphony ended, someone had to turn him around to accept the audience’s applause and standing ovation, because he was unable to hear it.

 2. Eric Clapton

 Eric Clapton attributes his tinnitus to prolonged exposure to loud music over his music career.
 Clapton is known as a member of the band, Cream, as well as for his solo career.
 He won six Grammy Awards in 1993, including Album of the Year and Song of the Year for Tears in Heaven.

 Brian Wilson, formerly of the Beach Boys, suffers from extremely diminished hearing in his right ear from an unknown cause.
 There are theories that he may have been born this way, but other theories are that he suffered a blow to the head at a young age.
 Wilson won his first Grammy in 2005 for the instrumental track, “Mrs. O’Leary’s Cow.”